The Lands: Geography

 Salty Sea

-The Salty Sea is so salty that they say nothing can live in it.
+The landlocked Salty Sea is so salty that they say nothing can live in it.
 However generations from Nerina have reported on the vigor that comes of bathing in its waters.
-Also locals know that algae do live in it and can tint its waters different colours at different times from green to blue to purple to red.
+Also locals know that algae grows in it and can tint its waters different colours from green to blue to purple.
 In recent times a shooting star fell into the Salty Sea at night and the following morning its shores were shroud in an unusual mist that flowed into the city of Mirage on its shores.

 Mirage

-Mirage is a city of Nerina named because its beauty exceeded the expectations of all visitors to it.
-The city was attractive and its setting between the hills of Demona and the Salty Sea made it particularly picturesque.
-At one time it was even considered as an alternative capital to that of Nerina City.
-The city has recently declared its independence and has been fortifying.
-Diviners are very confused by Mirage as spells tell them that - despite all evidence to the contrary - the city is now deserted.
+Mirage is a bay of the Salty Sea at which a city of the same name is located.
+It was so named because its beauty exceeded the expectations of all visitors to it.
+Its setting between the hills of Demona and the Salty Sea made it particularly picturesque.
+Recently Prognosticators have become confused by Mirage as spells tell them that - despite all evidence to the contrary - its city is now deserted.

 Demona

 Demona is a land of hills that are themselves the foothills of the Wyrmway Mountains.
-It is a land of sparse vegetation and is dotted with hot springs and warm muddy bogs.
+It is sparsely vegetated and is dotted with hot springs and warm muddy bogs.
 In ancient times the fumes were blamed on demons.
-It is a land of fascinating rock formations but also a risky land to wander in because of the bogs and the occasional Manticore.
+It is a land of stark rock formations in which both zinc and copper are mined.
+Demona is a risky land to wander in because of the bogs and the occasional Manticore.

 Wyrmway Mountains